nats-io/nats-architecture-and-design/adr/ADR-42.md

 If `min_pending` and `min_ack_pending` are both given either being satisfied will result in delivery (boolean OR).

-If `failover` is given and there are no non-limited pull requests for this group for the specified period, in seconds, the pull request will be serviced.
-This allows the a different region to take over all pull requests when the primary region is entirely down rather than wait for the limits to be reached. `failover` values below `5` will result in error.
+The `failover` option extends overflow with the ability to nominate other regions or AZs as standby for the non-limited pulls.
+A use case would be where local pulls have no limits, cross AZ has 5 second `failover` and cross region has 30 seconds.
+The server will always track which requests are being served and ensure that the nearest, in terms of `failover` value, will be served.
+In effect when there are no local pulls the AZ will take over and only when there are no local nor AZ pulls will the foreign region get messages.
+Pulls from any nearer client will reset the timers, meaning if the foreign region were handling Pulls any pull from the nearby AZ will cause those to get all the messages and so forth.

+The minimum value for `failover` is `5` and maximum is `3600`, any out of bounds or non numeric value will result in a pull error.

 Once multiple groups are supported consumer updates could add and remove groups.